dmidlo/weblog/Content/ContentTemplates/AlgorithmsTemplate.md

 Toom–Cook multiplication (redirect from Tom-Cook multiplication algorithm) introduced the new algorithm with its low complexity, and Stephen Cook, who cleaned the description of it, is a multiplication algorithm for large integers
 20 KB (2,895 words) - 09:17, 29 March 2019

-Domain reduction algorithm
-Domain reduction algorithms are algorithms used to reduce constraints and degrees of freedom in order to provide solutions for partial differential equations
-557 bytes (50 words) - 12:23, 27 October 2016

-XDAIS algorithms
-XDAIS or eXpressDsp Algorithm Interoperability Standard is a standard for algorithm development by Texas Instruments for the TMS320 DSP family.
-The standard
-2 KB (292 words) - 10:04, 16 April 2018

 Reduction (complexity) (redirect from Algorithmic reducibility) computability theory and computational complexity theory, a reduction is an algorithm for transforming one problem into another problem.
 A reduction from one